Fast chess

 Spectators watch as street chess player "Russian Paul" (left) plays bullet chess with Jonathan Corbblah in Union Square, Manhattan.

 Fast chess, also known as speed chess, is a type of chess in which each player is allowed significantly less time than classical chess time controls allow.
 Fast chess is subdivided, by decreasing time controls, into rapid chess, blitz chess, and bullet chess.
-Armageddon chess is a variant of fast chess with draw odds for black and unequal time controls, used as a tiebreaker of last resort.
+Armageddon chess is a variant of fast chess with draw odds for black and unequal time controls, usually used as a tiebreaker of last resort.

-As of January 2025, the top-ranked rapid chess player and the top-ranked blitz chess player in the open section is Magnus Carlsen from Norway, who is also the top-ranked classical chess player.
-The reigning World Rapid Chess Champion is Volodar Murzin of Russia.
-The reigning World Blitz Chess Champions are Magnus Carlsen from Norway and Ian Nepomniachtchi from Russia (who shared victory in 2024).
+As of December 2025, the top-ranked rapid chess player and the top-ranked blitz chess player in the open section is Magnus Carlsen from Norway, who is also the top-ranked classical chess player.
+As of December 2025, Magnus is also the reigning World Rapid Chess Champion and World Blitz Chess Champion.

-As of January 2025, Ju Wenjun of China is the women's top-ranked rapid player, who is also the reigning Women's World Chess Champion in classical chess and the reigning Women's World Blitz Chess Champion.
-The women's top-ranked blitz player and also the top-ranked classical chess player is Hou Yifan, also from China.
-The reigning Women's World Rapid Chess Champion is Koneru Humpy of India.
+As of December 2025, the top ranked rapid female chess player and the top-ranked blitz female chess player is Hou Yifan of China, who is also the top-ranked female classical chess player.
+As of December 2025, the reigning Women's World Rapid Chess Champion is Aleksandra Goryachkina from Russia and the reigning Women's World Blitz Chess Champion is Bibisara Assaubayeva from Kazakhstan.

 FIDE rules

-The World Chess Federation (FIDE) divides time controls for chess into "classical" time controls, and the fast chess time controls.
-As of July 2014, for master-level players (with an Elo of 2400 or higher) the regulations state that at least 120 minutes per player (based on a 60-move game) must be allocated for a game to be rated on the "classical" list; for lower-rated players, this can be reduced to as little as 60 minutes.
-Games played faster than these time controls are rated for rapid and blitz if they comply with the time controls for those categories.
+The World Chess Federation (FIDE) divides time controls for chess into classical, rapid, and blitz.
+As of January 2022, for master-level players (with an Elo of 2400 or higher), each player must have at least 120 minutes (based on a 60-move game) for a game to be rated on the classical list; for lower-rated players, this can be reduced to as little as 60 minutes.
+Games played at faster time controls can be rated for rapid and blitz if they comply with the time controls for those categories.

-Players of fast and blitz chess are exempt from the requirement to record their moves onto a scoresheet (A.2).
-The arbiter or their assistant is responsible for the recording in competitions (A.3.1.2, B.3.1.2).
-Electronic recording is preferred.
+Unlike in classical games, players are not required to record their moves onto a scoresheet in rapid and blitz (A.2).
+The arbiter or their assistant is responsible for the recording in competitions, preferably electronically.
+(A.3.1.2, B.3.1.2).

 Overview

 A fast chess game can be further divided into several categories, which are primarily distinguished by the selection of time controls.
 Games may be played with or without time increments per move.
+Each player's playing time is determined by adding their base time to the sum of the bonus times per move.